seandiggity/simpoll/README.md

 SimPoll
 =======
 This polling system grabs a $_GET string from a URL and adds it to a Comma Separated Values (CSV) text file.
-This script is useful if you need to ask one question (e.g. via a link in an e-mail) and record the response.
+It is useful if you need to ask one question (e.g. via a link in an e-mail) and record the response.

 For something more complex and pretty, try Pollovoto [https://github.com/seandiggity/pollovoto](https://github.com/seandiggity/pollovoto)